oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Oregon

-Oregon state law authorizes a police officer to issue a citation if they witness a traffic violation or crime within the state’s jurisdiction (ORS 810.410)..
+Oregon state law authorizes a police officer to issue a citation if they witness a traffic violation or crime within the state’s jurisdiction (ORS 810.410).
 A typical citation in Oregon contains the violator’s physical characteristics, full name, license information, juvenile status, and issuance location.
-As the Oregon Judiciary conducts traffic case proceedings, the citation will also state the specific court with jurisdiction over the case.
-A recipient must report to the court if they wish to pay the fines or fight the traffic citation.
+As the Oregon Judiciary conducts traffic case proceedings, the citation also states the specific court with jurisdiction over the case.
+A recipient should report to the court if they wish to pay the fines or fight the traffic citation.

 • The name of the person involved in the record, unless said person is a juvenile